2bf-admin/ws-devmode/README.md

 ## 🎯 - To Do

 - [ ] Footer for all pages
+- [ ] Sharing preview for all pages
 - [ ] Team page
 - [ ] News page

 ---

 ## 🐞 - Known Bugs
+- [ ] Website icon and title for every page.
 - [ ] Onboarding image scaling issues.

 ---